akalinow/MachineLearning/OMTF/README.md

-## ML model for estimation ofthe muon transverse momentum in the CMS detector
+## ML model for estimation of the muon transverse momentum in the CMS detector

 This package is used fot training a deep NN for estimation of the momentum of muons in the [CMS](http://cms.cern) detector.
 The momentum is estimated at the so called